Down's Syndrome Awareness Week – Mar. 15, 2027

 Down's Syndrome Awareness Week FAQs

-What is the life expectancy of someone with Down syndrome?
+What is the life expectancy for individuals with Down's syndrome?

 How to Observe Down's Syndrome Awareness Week